 BigCommerce vs WooCommerce.
 The Trade in Question

 Usually, an ideal vision falls apart like a house of cards in a blink of an eye when it comes to price.
-Especially, if you’re looking for the trusted solution of startups and growing businesses since beginners can hardly finance too expensive platform.
-You’re lucky, far from all sales panels will cost you an arm and a leg.
+Especially if you're looking for a trusted solution for startups and growing businesses.
+The beginners can hardly finance too expensive platforms.
+You're lucky, far from all sales panels will cost you an arm and a leg.

 Before listing available pricing plans, we should mention, that BigCommerce provides 15-day free trial with no credit cards, no transactions and no payment required.
 Refunds are collected on a monthly basis, and the cancellation fee isn’t implemented.
 But there’s no need to purchase the monthly plans.
 Take advantage of a 10% discount while deciding on a one-year subscription instead.

-Flexible pricing policy is one more reason, standing for the platform, as the plan cost will be determined due to your store’s annual online sales.
-It’s a different structure than some of BigCommerce’s main competitors, which helps to step forward.
-If your profit and revenue go beyond the set amount for a specific plan, the eStore will be bumped up to the next pricing tier automatically.
+Flexible pricing policy is another reason for choosing this platform.
+The cost will depend on your store's annual online sales.
+It has a different structure than some of BigCommerce's main competitors.
+If your profit and revenue go beyond the set amount for a specific plan, the eStore will be upgraded to the next pricing tier automatically.

 Here’s the complete list of BigCommerce plans:

 Standard Plan ($29.95 per month for sales up to $50K annually); The tier includes unlimited storage, products, and traffic.

-Pro Plan (from $249.95 monthly for sales under $400K per year); Note: this price isn’t finalized, it’ll be increased by $150 per month for every additional $200K in sales, up to $3M.
+Pro Plan (from $299.95 monthly for sales under $400K per year); Note: this price isn’t finalized, it’ll be increased by $150 per month for every extra $200K in sales, up to $3M.
 For this additional expense store owner gets Google customer reviews, product filtering option, and ability to bring over an SSL that you may have purchased from another SSL provider.

 Enterprise Plan (custom pricing lower than Magento and Shopify Plus).
 This solution is a great choice for large retailers, who can afford to pay quite a lot of jack for advanced features proposed.
 This benefit-list involves price lists, unlimited API calls, the usage of custom product fields as product filters in the faceted search, premium account services, express routing, priority support, and strategic account management.